Aliases for FGFR2 Gene

 GeneCards Summary for FGFR2 Gene

 FGFR2 (Fibroblast Growth Factor Receptor 2) is a Protein Coding gene.
-Diseases associated with FGFR2 include Jackson-Weiss Syndrome and Beare-Stevenson Cutis Gyrata Syndrome.
-Among its related pathways are Alzheimers Disease Pathway and p70S6K Signaling.
+Diseases associated with FGFR2 include Crouzon Syndrome and Jackson-Weiss Syndrome.
+Among its related pathways are RET signaling and VEGF Signaling Pathway.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot for FGFR2 Gene